 Yoga Nidra / Meditation

 The fast pace of modern life often leaves us feeling stressed and anxious as we try to split our attention between competing demands.
 Patañjali describes meditation (dhyāna) as ‘a continuous flow of single-pointed concentration’.
 In meditation we draw the senses of perception inwards and focus the mind on a single object; moving from the busyness of the external world to the still, spacious, silence within.

-Practicing meditation enables us to connect with that aspect of the self which is innately peaceful and at ease.
-Scientific research suggests that meditation can help alleviate a range of stress-related illnesses.
-Practitioners report reduced levels of anxiety, better immunity, improved sleep and more effective management of chronic pain.
+Yoga Nidra and Meditation enable us to connect with that aspect of the self which is innately peaceful and at ease – with our deep inner intelligence.
+Scientific research confirms that these contemplatice practices can help reduce anxiety, boost immunity, improve sleep and promote healing.

 Meditation classes last for 30 minutes and explore a variety of sitting practices which bring us into a spacious silence – including breath awareness, gaze, sense perceptions, chant and visualisation.
-The free Sunday evening meditation classes focus on simple practices suitable for beginners as well as those with experience.
+The Sunday evening meditation classes focus on simple practices suitable for all.

 All students are given recordings for home practice.